 Squarespace offers all users a 2-week free trial to build a new site, test the builder’s features and decide if their platform is right for your business needs.
 If two weeks isn’t enough, you can extend the trial by 7 days.
 In order for your site to go live, you will need to upgrade to a paid plan (there are no free plans at this stage).
-To upgrade your site, you can select from one of four plans- personal, business or one of two eCommerce plans.
+To upgrade your site, you can select from one of four Squarespace premium plans– personal, business or one of two eCommerce plans.
 WebCreate readers can get 10% off their first Squarespace subscription with the code WEBCREATE.

-On first look, Squarespace’s plans do seem a little pricey compared to other competitors such as Wix and Weebly, but they certainly pack a punch in terms of design and features, integrations and customizability.
-For example, let’s break down the Business Plan- Squarespace’s most popular plan.
+On first look, Squarespace’s plans do seem a little pricey compared to Wix’s pricing and Weebly’s packages, but they certainly pack a punch in terms of design and features, integrations and customizability.
+For example, let’s break down the Business Plan– Squarespace’s most popular plan.
 At $18/month on an annual subscription (or $26/month when billed monthly), the Business Plan includes:

 - Free domain (for one year, with annual purchase) with SSL Security

 - 24/7 Customer Support

 - eCommerce integration- sell unlimited products (2% sales transaction fee)